CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 If `UrlBase` is not set, `pg_featureserv` dynamically detects the base URL by inspecting the incoming request.
-Also, if the HTTP headers `Forwarded` or `X-Forwarded-Proto` and `X-Forwarded-Host` are present they are respected.
+Also, if the HTTP headers `Forwarded` or `X-Forwarded-Proto` and `X-Forwarded-Host` are present, they are respected.